 In addition to an oven, you’ll need something to place the pizza stone on.
 Traditional racks work perfectly fine.

-However, if you are using a heavy pizza stone, you might be needing some extra support to handle the weight.
+However, if you are using a heavy pizza stone, you might need extra support to handle the weight.
 To prevent getting burned, you should also have a pizza peel on hand to transfer the dough to the stone.

-While you could also use a baking tray for this step, it is best to invest in a pizza peel.
+While you could also use a baking tray for this step, investing in a pizza peel is best.

 Don’t get scared: it doesn’t have to be super expensive, and it will contribute to making things a lot easier.
 Plus, you can find inexpensive tools for this purpose in most dedicated stores or online.